Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 This function lets you define a logical time series from criteria given by the parameters in a text resource file specified as the second argument.
 The values on the result series is either 0 or 1 depending on the arguments to the function.
 The default resolution is hour.

-As an example, the function can be used to create time series masks to for instance find the power usage in specific periods of the day, like low load, peak load etc.
+As an example, the function can be used to create time series masks, for instance, to find the power usage in specific periods of the day, like low load, peak load etc.

 @TIME_MASK(s,s)